pedrorenan/python-diagrams/README.md

 # Generate diagrams
 $ python diagram.py
 ```
-Diagrams will be generated in a folder called “diagrams”, but you can change this if you want 😀.
+The diagrams will be generated in a folder called “diagrams”, but you can change this if you want 😀.
- Look how handsome he looks:
+ Look how great it looks:

 <p  align="center">